Q: How can I get a boat decal for the Winter Park Chain of Lakes?

 Q: Does the Library offer printing, copying, scanning and faxing?

-A: The Library offers printing, copying and scanning; however, we do not offer faxing services.
+A: The Library offers printing, copying, scanning and faxing.

 Q: Does the Library have wireless Internet (WiFi) service?

 A: Yes, WiFi and mobile printing are available.

 Q: Does the Library offer assistance using the computers or software?

 A: Library staff are happy to assist you with logging on to computers and helping you access and learn about Library-provided resources.
 For additional computer or software training, ask a staff member about our technology classes.

 Q: How do I get a library card at the Winter Park Library?